jorisroling/electra-one/BACARA.md

 ### Virtual MIDI

 All patterns (melodic & drums) are also reflected on a "virtual MIDI port" called Bacara.
 So with that you can target any DAW hosted software synthesizer (VTS/AU/native).
-On the Bacara port, Devices A goed to Bacara channel 1, Device B to Bacara channel 2, Drums to Bacara channel 10.
+On the Bacara port, Devices A go to Bacara channel 1, Device B to Bacara channel 2, Drums to Bacara channel 10.
 So no hardware devices are actually required.

 ### Generating the Electra One preset.